dzziyana/Networks-notes/TCP.md

 > The TCP handshakes usually only needs one RTT because data can already be sent "attached" to the first ACK (this is called *piggybacking*), else it needs 1.5 RTT

 ## Timeouts and Retransmissions
 Retransmission of packet containing “next byte” when timer goes off.
-TCP uses [[Retransmission algorithms]] TCP resets timer whenever new data is ACK-ed
+TCP uses [[Retransmission algorithms#Go-Back-N|Go-back-N]]
+TCP resets timer whenever new data is ACK-ed

+# Quick facts
+- A TCP connection becomes symmetric once it is estabilished
+- TCP provides a "full duplex service" (cf. following footnote)

+>*Simplex*: data may only flow one way.
+  *Half-duplex*: data may flow both ways, but not simultaneously
+  *Full-duplex*: data may flow both ways simultaneously
 # Further TCP topics
 [[TCP - RTT estimation]]
 [[TCP congestion control]]